lyz-code/repository-orm/docs/models.md

 pydantic's `BaseModel` to enforce that they have the `id_` attribute of type `int` or `str`, used for comparison and hashing of entities.

-They also have a private `_model_name` attribute with the name of the model.
+They also have a private `model_name` property with the name of the model.

 If you use integer IDs (which is the default), you don't need to define the `id_` at object creation.
 When you add the entity to the repository, it will